Sometimes, the most powerful psychoactive substances on Earth can be found growing right in your garden.

 LSA vs. LSD

-Compared to LSD, LSA is much weaker.
+Compared to LSD (lysergic acid diethylamide), LSA is much weaker.
 You need about twice as much LSA to get the equivalent effects of LSD — but this isn’t saying much.
 LSD is a powerful psychoactive in sub-milligram doses, and LSA isn’t far behind.

 The chemical structure of LSA is very similar to LSD — which is no surprise; both substances are classified as lysergamide alkaloids.
 Other related lysergamides include PRO-LAD, ETH-LAD, LSZ, AL-LAD, and ALD-52.